The Knight of Swords

 Knight of Swords as a Person

 A young person who is quick and moves very fast.
 The Knight of Swords is impatient.
-It could also denote a man or woman who is immature.
+It could also denote a man or woman who is fresh, young and unmarried.

-When called out on his bad behavior or an incorrect assumption the Knight of Swords will usually resort to insulting and name calling.
+When called out on his bad behavior, the Knight of Swords will usually resort to insulting and name calling.

-The Knight of Swords can have an anger problem, rebellious and be an anarchist.
-The meaning for the Knight of Swords is very similar to the reversed meaning in my opinion.
+The Knight of Swords can have an anger problem.
+He is very rebellious and could be an anarchist.

 Knight of Swords in Love